patrickboateng/geolysis/README.md

 ## Installation

+**_Note: Work on the latest update is still in progress, so the usage example below will not function if installed._**

 ```shell
    pip install geolysis
 ```

-**_Work on the latest update is still in progress, so the usage example below will not function if installed._**

 ## Usage Example